Carol Silldorff, Executive Director

 Mary Herbranson - Bike Maryland Event Planner and Development Coordinator

-As the Bicycle Friendly Maryland Program Coordinator, Anna works to help make communities, businesses, and universities throughout Maryland a more bicycle friendly place to live, work, and learn.
-A recent new mother, Anna looks forward to introducing her son, Harvey, to the two wheeled world.
-Please contact Anna here.
+As the Bicycle Friendly Maryland Program Coordinator, Katie is excited to help make communities, businesses, and universities throughout Maryland a more bicycle friendly place to live, work, and learn.
+Please contact Katie here or via 952-484-2567 if you would like more information on how to make your community, business, or university more bike friendly.

 Marla Streb, Bike Maryland Bike-MINDED Program Coordinator